 4.8 Undesirable effects

-The table below lists the adverse reactions identified through clinical trial experience and postmarketing surveillance by system organ class and frequency.
+Adverse reactions identified through clinical trial experience and post marketing surveillance are listed below, by system organ class and frequency.

 Very Common